protesilaos/dotfiles/README.md

 strucure is designed, (iii) package names and dependencies.
 In the meantime, **this is highly experimental and you should not use anything, unless you know what you are doing.**

+**UPDATE 2023-01-11 06:53 +0200:** I used GNOME for a while to test Wayland.
+Overall, it is okay but I still prefer BSPWM.
+If there ever is a Wayland compositor like it, I will consider switching to it.
+I do not like the i3/sway approach.

 ### TODO for window managers